learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ```

 ## Loading a DataFrame
+Now that you've seen how to navigate Jupyter Notebook cells, you're ready to work with some data.
 The primary datatype within the pandas package is called a dataframe and is similar to a spreadsheet in excel.
-Here's a brief example of loading a csv file from your hard drive:
+Here's a brief example illustrating how to read a csv file from your hard drive and store its contents in a dataframe:

 ```python